Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Introduction

 \section{Introduction}

 Stability has been a central concept in economic design, ever since the seminal work by \citet{gale1962college}.
-Over the years, intensive research has been done in the literature of stable matching.
-A variety of applications of this problem have also been developed, ranging from college admissions and school matchings \citep{abdulkadiroglu2003school, abdulkadirouglu2005new, gale1962college} to centralized kidney exchange programs \citep{abraham2007clearing, roth2004kidney, roth2005kidney} and hospitals-residents matchings \citep{irving2009finding, irving2000hospitals, roth1996national}.
+Intensive research has been done over the years.
+A variety of applications of this problem have also been developed, ranging from college admissions and school choice \citep{abdulkadiroglu2003school, abdulkadirouglu2005new, gale1962college} to centralized kidney exchange programs \citep{abraham2007clearing, roth2004kidney, roth2005kidney,Liu14} to hospitals-residents matchings \citep{irving2009finding, irving2000hospitals, roth1996national} to recently proposed water right trading \cite{Liu16,Zhan17}.

 In the standard stable matching model, there is a set of men and a set of women.
 Each agent has a preference list over a subset of the opposite sex.
-A matching between men and women is stable if no pair of agents prefer to match with each other than their designated partners. \citet{gale1962college} put forward an algorithm, aka. the Gale-Shapley algorithm, that computes a stable matching in $O(n^2)$ time.
+A matching between men and women is stable if no two agents prefer to match with each other than their designated partners. \citet{gale1962college} put forward an algorithm, aka the Gale-Shapley algorithm, that computes a stable matching in $O(n^2)$ time.
 The algorithm (men-proposing version) proceeds in multiple rounds.
 At each round, each man proposes to his favorite woman that has not rejected him yet; and each woman keeps her favorite proposal, if any, and rejects all others.
 The algorithm iterates until no further proposal can be made.

 The algorithm enjoys many desirable properties.
 It is well-known that the matching returned by the algorithm is preferred by every man to any other stable matching, hence called the M-optimal (for men-optimal) matching.
 It is also known that all stable matchings form a lattice defined by such a preference relation and the M-optimal matching is the greatest element in the lattice \citep{MarriageStables}.
 Furthermore, men and women have strictly opposite preferences over two stable matchings: every man prefers stable matching $\mu_1$ to stable matching $\mu_2$ if and only if every woman prefers $\mu_2$ to $\mu_1$.
 As a result, the M-optimal matching is the W-pessimal (for women-pessimal) matching \citep{mcvitie1971stable}.
 The smallest element in the lattice, the W-optimal (M-pessimal) matching, can be obtained by swapping the roles of men and women.